-Considerations for raising irrigated wheat
+Considerations for irrigating wheat

-Irrigation scheduling is the term given to deciding how much and when to apply irrigation water.
-The over-arching principle in irrigation scheduling is to replace the water used by the plant for evaporation and transpiration.
-(Evapotransporation or E.T).
-The evapotransporation rate for crops are established by raising plants in a container of know volume on scales (called weighing lysimeters) that record reduction in the weight of the soil in the root zone as the crop uses water and as rainfall or irrigation increases the soil root zone weight.
+Irrigation scheduling is the term used in deciding how much and when to apply irrigation water.
+The over-arching principle in irrigation scheduling is to replace the water used by the plant for evaporation and transpiration (evapotranspiration, or ET).
+The ET rate for crops is established by raising plants in a container of known volume on scales called weighing lysimeters that record reduction in the weight of the soil in the root zone as the crop uses water and as rainfall or irrigation increases the soil root zone weight.

 There are several paper and computer systems available to help irrigators schedule irrigation applications.
 These tools are “checkbook type systems” that view the water in the soil root zone as your checking account.
-Rainfall or irrigation serve as deposits in your account and water used by the crop is considered a withdrawal.
-Overviews of irrigation scheduling tools that are available in the Michigan area are available at the St. Joseph County MSU Extension website at: http://www.msue.msu.edu/stjoseph.
-Follow the irrigation link in the left column.
+Rainfall or irrigation serve as deposits in your account and evapotranspiration is considered a withdrawal.
+In addition, irrigation scheduling using a soil moisture sensor technology can be found in MSU Extension Bulletin E3445, “Improving Irrigation Water Use Efficiency: Using Soil Moisture Sensors.”
+Overviews of irrigation scheduling tools for Michigan are available at the MSU Extension Irrigation website and MSU Biosystems and Agricultural Engineering Irrigation website.